astorDev/nist/errors/101/index.md

 });
 ```

-Now, we return different response object for different errors and with proper status codes.
-But as you may see we get a very little information about the occurred problem.
+Now, we return different response objects for different errors and with proper status codes.
+But as you may see we get very little information about the occurred problem.
 This is what we are going to fix next.

 ## Enriching the Problem

-As you may remember, the `WrongInputException` gives us the input in a data.
-We can also extract some useful information from the exception message and stacktrace, sometimes.
+As you may remember, the `WrongInputException` gives us the input in the `Data` field.
+We can also extract some useful information from the exception message and stack trace, sometimes.
 Let's create an extension method that would add the exception information to our problem response:

 ```csharp
 public static class ProblemDetailsExceptionEnricher